nupejosh/shiny-sniffle/source/index.html.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the HealNow API!
+You can use our API to access HealNow API endpoints, which can help you to create a beautiful payments experience for pharmacies and their customers.

-We have language bindings in Shell, Ruby, Python, and JavaScript!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+We currently only have language bindings in Shell!
+You can view code examples in the dark area to the right, and you when we have more language bindings supported you'll be able to switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](https://github.com/lord/slate).
-Feel free to edit it and use it as a base for your own API's documentation.

 # Authentication